 Specialized Intra-oral massage is ideal for treating the soft tissues and muscles of the Temporomandibular joints because they are supported and suspended solely by soft tissue.
 These localized treatments decompress the affected joint, restore muscle balance and reduce tension and discomfort.

 - Can reduce intensity and frequency of TMJ related pain

 - Reduce tension in the jaw and neck muscles

 - Reduce jaw clicking

-- Reduce ear pain and tooth pain related to trigger points in the muscles of the jaw
+- Reduce ear and tooth pain related to trigger points in the jaw muscles

 - Alternative to surgical or pharmaceutical intervention